expo/expo/docs/pages/versions/unversioned/sdk/keep-awake.md

 title: KeepAwake
 ---

-A React component that prevents the screen sleeping when rendered.
-It also exposes static methods to control the behavior imperatively.
+A React hook that prevents the screen from sleeping and a pair of functions to enable this behavior imperatively.

 ## Installation